EXCLUSIVE-RBS expected to name Morgan Stanley to lead Citizens IPO -sources

 Despite regulatory pressure to sell Citizens, which analysts have valued at between $9 billion and $15 billion, RBS has been keen to avoid selling the U.S. subsidiary at a knock-down price, sources have told Reuters.

-On an October 17 investor call, TD Chief Executive Office Ed Clark said the lender is not looking to buy another U.S. retail bank.
+On an Oct.
+17 investor call, TD Chief Executive Office Ed Clark said the lender is not looking to buy another U.S. retail bank..

 Providence, Rhode Island-based Citizens Financial Group Inc is a $118 billion commercial bank holding company and has about 1,400 branches throughout the United States, according to the company's website.